narenm03/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# EXP NO-3 Uploading temperature sensor data in Thing Speak cloud
+# NAME: NARENDHARAN.M
+# REG NO:212223230134
 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.